spiritLHLS/proxyrack-one-click-command-installation/README.md

 The proxyrack is an option that allows users to earn money by sharing your traffic.

+You'll receive

+$0.10 - Datacenter

+$0.50 - Residential

-You'll receive $0.10 for the 1G traffic you share, and this script supports data center network or home bandwidth.
+for the 1G traffic you share, and this script supports data center network or home bandwidth.

 This is the **first one-click installation script of the whole network** to automatically install dependencies and pull and install the latest docker, and the script will continue to be improved according to the platform update.